-We're celebrating Mother's Day early with a trip to 12 Harland Place in Norton.
-Find out what we thought of afternoon tea with an Irish twist to it.
+I'm celebrating Mother's Day early with a trip to 12 Harland Place in Norton.
+Find out my thoughts of afternoon tea with an Irish twist to it.

 I said that I’d treat my mum to afternoon tea for Mother’s Day, so I asked her if there was anywhere she would like to go.
 After a bit of thought, she said she’d heard good things about 12 Harland Place in Norton so I said I’d get it booked.

-I did try to get afternoon tea on Mother’s Day weekend booked, but when I tried, they said that they were fully booked all that weekend, so I arranged to book a table the weekend before.
+I did try to arrange afternoon tea on Mother’s Day weekend, but when I called up, they said that they were fully booked, so I arranged to book a table the Saturday before.

-When we got there on Saturday it was still really really busy, so if you rock up without booking, you probably wouldn’t get very far.
+When we got there, it was still really really busy, so if you rock up without booking, you probably wouldn’t get very far.
 Despite being a little early, they sat us down and brought us a glass of prosecco each while we had a bit of a chat.

 The last time I went to Norton was for a friend’s wedding a few years ago, and the High Street has changed a lot since then.
 There are now a lot of cool places to eat and drink, and a lot of people see it as the new Yarm.